proplot-dev/proplot/docs/quickstart3.rst

 Cartesian axes features
 =======================

-The previous sections discussed features relevant to all figures generated with ProPlot, or with axes regardless of whether or not they contain map projections.
-This section discusses a few features specific to Cartesian axes, powered by the `~proplot.axes.CartesianAxes` class.
+`~proplot.axes.CartesianAxes` is the *default* axes type returned by `~proplot.subplots.subplots`.
+The previous sections discussed features relevant to all figures generated with ProPlot, or with axes regardless of whether or not they are `~proplot.axes.ProjectionAxes`.
+This section documents the features specific to `~proplot.axes.CartesianAxes`.

 Axis tick locations
 -------------------